-OverviewThe Wind River Range is a member of the Central Rocky Mountain chain.
-It is located entirely in Wyoming.
-The highest range in the Wyoming-Idaho-Montana group of ranges, it also contains the largest system of glaciers in the American portion of the Rockies.
-The 63 glaciers of the range are more than in any other range of the American Rockies and surpassed in the contig only by the Washington Cascades.
+The Wind River Range is a member of the Central Rocky Mountain chain.
+It is located entirely in Wyoming and is the highest range in the Wyoming-Idaho-Montana group of ranges.
+It also contains the largest system of glaciers in the American portion of the Rockies.
+The 63 glaciers of the range are more than in any other range of the American Rockies and surpassed in the continuous USA only by the Washington Cascades.

-One doesn't have to be a mountaineer long before you hear the question "have you been to the Winds?".
+One doesn't have to be a mountaineer too long before you hear the question "have you been to the Winds?".
 The Winds are a special place amongst mountaineers.
 Even those that have climbed in the Andes, the Alps, or Alaska speak fondly of their time spent here.

 "Glacial Artistry in the southern Wind Rivers is unsurpassed" - Tom Turiano

-Range SectionsThe Winds can be geologically divided into two sections, the gneissic/glacial, alpine northern half and the granitic southern half.
-Most visitors, however, approach the range as three sections due to trailhead arrangement and length of the range.
+The Winds can be geologically divided into two sections.
+The first is the gneissic/glacial, alpine northern half with the second being the granitic, drier southern half.
+Most visitors, however will approach the range as three sections due to trailhead arrangement and length of the range.

 South: Crowned by Wind River Peak and famous for its many cirques including the well-visited Cirque of Towers and dozens of equal quality but less visited peaks and walls.
 One day approaches and clean, sweeping granite are the attractions.
 Though less alpine than the northern section, ice axes can still be crucial.

 Because there are more than 10 major access points for this vast range and several others as well, it is beyond the scope of this page to give detailed information for them all.
 You can find detailed information about the various trailheads by visiting individual mountain pages.
 Here is a listing of the ones most used though and which areas they provide access to.
 Also see this page for more information about access points into the Wind Rivers.

 |Start of the Glacier Trail approach for Gannett Peak|

 Bears Ears Trail